bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 An executor of the module utilises an instance/instances, i.e. a full range of settings for an exact handler/executor.

-See more information on the platform struture and architecture at the `General Concepts`_ section.
+See more information on the platform struture and architecture at the :ref:`Architecture` section.

 Below you will find the information on uploading your module via UI and starting data processing.